top of page

 W_edited.jpg

-As a queer filmmaker born amidst this backdrop, Rodrigue's experiences have indelibly influenced his perspective on life and storytelling, drawing him to subjects and narratives that delve into the experiences of minorities, mental health, and human struggles.
+As a queer filmmaker, Rodrigue's experiences have deeply influenced his perspective on life and storytelling, driving him to explore narratives that highlight the experiences of minorities, mental health, and human struggles.
+His passion for authentic storytelling led him to graduate with honors from the Lebanese Academy of Fine Arts in Beirut, where he honed his filmmaking skills before diving headfirst into directing.

-Fluent in four languages and armed with 18 years of hands-on experience, he's unlocked diverse markets and captivated audiences across the Middle East, the GCC region, North Africa, Europe, and Latin America.
+With over 18 years of hands-on experience and fluency in four languages, Rodrigue has successfully navigated diverse markets, captivating audiences across the Middle East, the GCC region, North Africa, Europe, and Latin America.

-His recent projects, "The Bridge" (a short film) and "Anatomy of a Warrior" (a feature documentary), garnered extensive acclaim at both local and international film festivals.
+His earlier works, “The Bridge” (short drama) and “Anatomy of a Warrior” (feature documentary), have also garnered extensive recognition at local and international film festivals.

-In 2023, Rodrigue won the Best Screenwriting Award at the NYC Indie Shorts Awards for his work on the short dark comedy “In Her Shoes”.
-That same year, he also received a prestigious grant from the Canada Council for the Arts, propelling him to develop and write his upcoming feature film: "The Skins That Remain."
-Additionally, he's dedicated to developing “Blood, Sweat & Tears”, an anthology focused on and created for the 2SLGBTQ+ community.
+In 2023, Rodrigue won the Best Screenwriting Award at the NYC Indie Shorts Awards for a short dark comedy, “In Her Shoes".
+That same year, he received a prestigious grant from the Canada Council for the Arts, which has enabled him to develop his upcoming feature film, “The Skins That Remain".
+He is also developing “Blood, Sweat & Tears”, an anthology focused on and crafted for the LGBTQ+ community in the Middle East.

-Based in Toronto, Canada, Rodrigue Hammal continues to create compelling stories that resonate far beyond the screen, solidifying his place as a distinguished talent in the film industry.
+Based in Toronto, Canada, Rodrigue Hammal continues to create compelling stories that resonate far beyond the screen, solidifying his reputation as a distinguished talent in the film industry.

 • 5968612